sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 Effective helping relationships require humility and an understanding of power dynamics.
 The person offering help should recognize that the person being helped might feel vulnerable or defensive, which can affect how the help is received.
-He also discusses the importance of building trust and creating a collaborative atmosphere where both parties are aligned in their goals.
+It is important to build trust and create a collaborative atmosphere where both parties are aligned in their goals.

 The helper must be aware of their own biases, assumptions, and limitations, as these can influence the quality of the help provided.
 Often, the helper’s role is to empower the person seeking help, rather than imposing their own solutions or ideas.